 Glass-to-glass video latency

-To check the latency of that solution, we performed so-called glass-to-glass (G2G) latency test.
+To check the latency of that solution, we have performed so-called glass-to-glass (G2G) latency test.
 The idea is to get the current time with high precision, to show it on a monitor with high refresh rate and to capture monitor picture with external camera, which sends data to Jetson for processing and streaming.
 Finally, we need to show on the same monitor the time when the new processed frame is exposed.
 We will see on the same monitor those two time values, so that their difference corresponds to a real latency of the system.

 Systematic error for such a method could be evaluated as half of camera exposure time plus half of monitor refresh time.
 In that case it's around (5 ms + 7 ms)/2 = 6 ms.

 On that video you can see the setup and live view of that solution.
-Originally, Jetson was connected to the main PC via cable, but later on it was switched to a wireless connection with the main PC.
+Originally, NVIDIA Jetson was connected to the main PC via cable, but later on it was switched to a wireless connection with the main PC.
 You can stop video to check the time difference between frames and evaluate the latency.
 On that video the averaged latency was about 60 ms, and we can consider that as great result.
 It means that the idea of remote control is viable, so we will proceed with its further development.

 P.S.
-This is just a sample application to show what could be done on NVIDIA Jetson and to evaluate actual latency in glass-to-glass test.
+This is just a sample application to show what could be done on NVIDIA Jetson and to evaluate actual latency in the glass-to-glass test.
 Real use cases for two and more cameras could utilize any other image processing pipeline for your particular application.
 That solution could also be implemented for multi-camera systems.